Advanced Analytica Advanced Analytica: iBOM

 Phase 1: Knowledge and specification

 This phase captures what the organisation knows and turns it into a structured specification layer.
-It covers purpose, mapping, and specification.
+It covers discovery, specification, and validation.
 The output is not just better documentation.
 It is machine-operable policy, knowledge, and control logic.

 Phase 2: Build and controlled operation